Developing PMG and Lithium Properties in Canada

 Figure 1: Project Location

-The largest primary PGM deposit in North America, the River Valley project hosts a near-surface NI 43-101 compliant measured and indicated resource of 2.5 million ounces of PGM and gold (3.9 million ounces of palladium equivalent).
-The resource also includes an inferred 614,000 ounces of PGMs and gold and 1.2 million ounces of palladium equivalent (Figure 2).
+In March 2018, New Age released an updated NI 43-101 compliant resource estimate that built upon a 2012 resource estimate.
+The largest primary PGM deposit in North America, the River Valley project hosts a near-surface measured and indicated resource of 3.29 million ounces of PGM and gold (4.6 million ounces of palladium equivalent).
+The resource also includes an inferred 1.5 million ounces of PGMs and gold and 2.7 million ounces of palladium equivalent (Figure 2).

-As the existing resource estimate was published in 2012, the company is currently working on conducting updated resource calculations and will release an updated NI 43-101 resource estimate in Q1 2018.
-The new resource estimate will include results from any drilling conducted after 2012 and will take into account the added 4 kilometers of strike length from the River Valley Extensions, acquired in 2016.
+The updated resource estimate was built out based on results from drilling conducted after 2012 and takes into account the added 4 kilometers of strike length from the River Valley Extensions, acquired in 2016.

 Structure of the deposit